codenamezero6876/churn_predictor/README.md

 │   ├── data_preprocessing.py       # Perform ETL (cleaning, filtering) on ingested data
 │   ├── feature_engineering.py      # Perform ETL (transforming into relevant/meaningful features)
-│   ├── model_training.py           # Train the models with the transformed data (with hyperparameter tuning) │   ├── model_evaluation.py         # Evaluate the models across a set of metrics
+│   ├── model_training.py           # Train the models with the transformed data (with hyperparameter tuning) │   ├── model_inference.py          # Perform model prediction with inference data
+│   ├── registry_update.py          # Update MLflow model registry
-│   ├── helper_class.py             # Common classes and functions to be used for other scripts │   ├── data_visualization.py       # Code for visual analysis / dashboard (to be done soon)
+│   ├── helper_class.py             # Common classes and functions to be used for other scripts │   ├── data_visualization.py       # Prepares data for visual analysis / dashboard
+│   ├── databricks_notebook.md      # Databricks notebook code to create dashboard
 │
 ├── params.yaml                     # Configurations for each stage of the pipeline ├── requirements.txt                # Python dependencies